nus-cs2103-AY2223S1/ip/README.md

 All you need to do is,

-1.Download
+1. Download
-2.Run DukeHam
+2. Run DukeHam
-3.Add your tasks
+3. Add your tasks
-4.Let it handle the rest :star_struck:
+4. Let it handle the rest :star_struck:

 AND IT IS **FREE**